claudiu-cristea/cas/README.md

 This module does NOT prevent local Drupal authentication (using the standard login form).
-If a user knew their randomly generated password, or used the password reset form, they could bypass CAS authenticaton and login to the Drupal site directly unless Forced Login is properly configured.
+If a user knew their randomly generated password, or used the password reset form, they could bypass CAS authentication and login to the Drupal site directly unless Forced Login is properly configured.

 ## Forced Login